Including massive neutrinos in thermal Sunyaev Zeldovich power spectrum and cluster counts analyses: Current constraints

 With Planck $y$-map power spectrum we obtain

 The 1d posterior probability distribution of the total neutrino mass extends towards larger values when we adopt a Gaussian prior on the X-ray mass bias centred on $B_\mathrm{HSE}$, because, in this case, the Planck SZ data is consistent with a matter clustering significantly lower than the one favoured by Planck 2015 primary CMB (see left panel of Figure~\ref{fig:comps8}).
 Hence, a larger neutrino mass helps to bring the primary CMB inferred $\sigma_8$ towards lower values, more consistent with the SZ inferred $\sigma_8$.
 Nevertheless, with our bias prior, the combination of SZ with Planck 2015 primary CMB does not single-out a particular value of the total neutrino mass.
 On the contrary, we find that the data combination prefers pushing the X-ray mass bias to the upper end of the Gaussian prior, rather than increasing the neutrino mass.
-We summarised our results on the X-ray mass bias from Planck SZ plus Planck 2015 primary CMB in the right panel of Figure~\ref{fig:comps8} along with several other constraints from weak lensing cluster mass calibrations.
+Unless there is stringent observational evidence for a relatively small mass bias (which would correspond to imposing a tight Gaussian prior around $(1-b)=0.8$), our results suggest that the neutrino mass does not help reducing the inconsistency between tSZ and CMB probes\footnote{As reported in \cite{McCarthy:2017csu} we confirmed in one of our analyses that when the mass bias is \textit{fixed} to $(1-b)=0.8$, Planck SZ and Planck CMB are consistent with one another with a total neutrino mass $\Sigma m_\nu \simeq 0.4$ eV.
+This is an interesting result, however, current data does not allow to fix the mass bias parameter to an arbitrary precision, making the conclusion drawn from this case somewhat premature.}.
+We summarised our results on the X-ray mass bias from Planck SZ plus Planck 2015 primary CMB in the right panel of Figure~\ref{fig:comps8} along with several other constraints from weak lensing cluster mass calibrations, to show the current level of uncertainty on this parameter.
+We note that CMB weak lensing mass calibration methods with forthcoming experiments such as CMB-S4 are expected to yield a determination of the X-ray mass bias at the percent level \citep[see, e.g.,][]{Louis:2016gvv}.